 Canadian tinkerers, inventors, scientists and engineers have changed the world

-By Aleksandra Sagan The Canadian Press
+June 28, 2017 by Aleksandra Sagan The Canadian Press

 Jun.
 28, 2017 – Zippers.
 Garbage bags.
 Paint rollers.
 Some items are so ingrained in our lives we don’t stop to consider life without them — how we would do up a jacket, take out the trash or give a wall a fresh coat of paint.

 But without the Canadians behind these inventions, all these tasks — and many more — would prove a little more difficult.

 Without Joseph Leopold Coyle’s “Eureka” moment more than 100 years ago, for example, carrying eggs home from the grocery store might be a whole lot messier.

 “There were ways of shipping eggs before Mr. Coyle, but the modern, paper container begins with him,” says Lorne Hammond, the curator of human history at the Royal BC Museum in Victoria.